Bert spent 25 years working as a home-improvement and residential construction contractor in central Florida.

-Many Southern homeowners choose St. Augustine grass as their lawn covering because of its ability to thrive in tropical and sub-tropical climates.
+Many Southern homeowners choose St. Augustine grass as their lawn covering because of its ability to thrive in tropical and sub-tropical climates and sandy soils.
 St. Augustine grass (Stenotaphrum secundatum) spreads with stolons, often called runners, using a process called vegetative propagation.
 Each stolon forms its own root ball and blade set.
-The stolons weave together, forming a thick carpet-like ground cover.
+The stolons weave together, forming a thick, carpet-like ground cover.
 Following a maintenance schedule keeps a St. Augustine lawn looking lush and deep green for many years.

 St. Augustine Grass Types